CLozy/lyser/README.md

 ## lyser
-A python package that has classes that processes text and creates a rag chef chat agent that gives cooking tips and recipes.
+A python package with classes that processes text and creates a rag chef chat agent that gives cooking tips and recipes.

 ### How to install